 Guided Meditation for Early Pregnancy (Week 5)

 Week five arrives quietly.
-There's no bump yet, no visible proof — just a faint line on a test and a body that has already started to rearrange itself from the inside.
+There's no bump yet, no visible proof.
+Just a faint line on a test and a body that has already started to rearrange itself from the inside.
 The nausea that makes everything feel heavy.
 The flushes of heat that come without warning.
 The bone-deep exhaustion that no amount of sleep seems to touch.
 And underneath all of it, a strange, electric tension between fear and hope that you carry everywhere.

 Nobody tells you that the earliest weeks can be the loneliest.
 You're holding a secret that reshapes everything, and most of the world doesn't know yet.
 You're navigating symptoms that feel enormous and invisible at the same time.
+A morning routine adapted for pregnancy can help anchor days when everything feels unsteady, and journaling gives you a private place to name the fear before it loops all day.

 This meditation was made for exactly this.

-It's a 17-minute guided practice for the early waves of pregnancy — not to make the nausea disappear, not to promise that everything will be fine, but to give you a place to be held.
+It's a 17-minute guided practice for the early waves of pregnancy.
+Not to make the nausea disappear, not to promise that everything will be fine, but to give you a place to be held.
 To breathe.
 To let your body be witnessed instead of managed.
 The practice moves through a gentle body scan, a warm golden light visualization, and three affirmations that speak directly to what week five asks of you:

 I am held, even in this discomfort.
 My body knows exactly what to do.
 I can hold both the fear and the hope.